What is Foreclosure?

 Many homeowners can seek to sell their homes in a short sale to avoid the threat of foreclosure action and the credit damage that would accompany a foreclosure.
 This may act as a debt forgiveness by the lender or, in many times, a short sale will act as a loan modification, which means the homeowner may owe the difference between the sale and the mortgage amount.

 Chapter 13 bankruptcy allows homeowners with enough income to repay all or part of the mortgage as an alternative to liquidation.
 Under a chapter 13 bankruptcy, a homeowner can propose a 3-5 year repayment plan to a lender in order to pay off the mortgage owed and to avoid a foreclosure of their home.
 If foreclosure proceedings have already commenced, filing a chapter 13 bankruptcy will suspend the foreclosure.

-If you are experiencing a threat of foreclosure on your home, think you may need to speak to a real estate attorney and are in need of assistance on the best plan of action, contact our office at (858) 926-5797.
+If you are experiencing a threat of foreclosure on your home and are in need of assistance on the best plan of action, contact our office at (858) 926-5797.